-In his book Kejariwal has written
+In his book, Kejariwal has written

 “Is democracy all about casting your vote once in five years and then letting these parties and their leaders rule the roost?
 This cannot be a democracy.
 There is something wrong somewhere.
 The basic problem in our country is that there is no democracy.
 We want democracy.
 The politics of voting once in five years is no longer acceptable.
-The people want a direct participation in power.
+The people want direct participation in power.
 The people shall take decisions, and politicians and officials will have to implement them.”

-I will be the last person to praise our current democratic system especially after what we have seen in the last few days in parliament.
-We definitely need alternate methods of running democracy.
+I will be the last person to praise our current democratic system especially after what we have seen in the previous few days in parliament.
+We definitely need alternate methods of running a democracy.
 But does this mean what happened for “49 days” run by AAP government in Delhi is right?
 There is an example mentioned that in Switzerland if 50000 people sign a petition and give to government, it can be converted into Law!
 We should not forget that most of the countries in the world are homogeneous in their demography.
 In India we have so much diverse and heterogeneous population, everything and anything can be tricky.
 What they do in Switzerland cannot be directly applied in India.

 How proper direction can be given to this movement?
 Is this movement only North centric?
 I do not see so much support for it in other parts of India.
 What signals have gone to people with “49 days” government-run by AAP in Delhi?
-People feel that there is no difference in so-called old parties and THE party.
-How long will it take for our society to find “right way” of running democracy for India?
+People feel that there is no difference in the so-called old parties and THE party.
+How long will it take for our society to find the “right way” of running democracy for India?
 How much churning will be required?
 Do people like Bharti help AAP cause?
 Just because someone was a TV anchor can he become Spokesperson for the party?
 Who should be driving this movement?

 AAP if they come in Power should do the following.